Armstrm6/DesktopApplicationTemplate/README.md

 repository.

-You can also execute `setup.sh` to configure Git hooks and Git LFS, restore dependencies, and build the solution in a single step:
+You can also execute `setup.sh` to configure Git hooks and Git LFS, restore dependencies, build the solution and run the unit tests in a single step:

 ```bash
 ./setup.sh